olatno/CQ5-bundle-intellij-and-maven/README.md

          we use Intellij idea to create the above project structure as follows.

 		In intellij (if intellij idea already install), click on File =>New Project.
 In the New Project window, select maven module, enter project name, opportunity to change project location or take default and opportunity to add project SDK or take default.
 Click on next to next window and click on finish.
 WARN - Dont create from archtype just take default and click on finish.
-Open the myprojectname/pom.xml and copy and paste the Maven rector:
+Open the myprojectname/pom.xml and copy and paste the Maven rector below:

 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">